Scientific Name

 The fragrant flowers are pink to purplish, goblet-shaped, up to 3 inches (7.5 cm) across, and produced in spring and sporadically through the summer.

-Although different species of Magnolia can tolerate slightly different conditions.
-They generally do best with slightly acidic, moist, loose, well-draining soil.
+Although different Magnolia species can tolerate varying conditions, they generally do best in slightly acidic, moist, loose, well-drained soil.
 To mimic Magnolia's natural conditions, amend heavy soil with peat moss and compost.
 Grow best in Zones 7-10, depending on variety, with a few cultivars hardy to zone 5.
 Full sun to partial shade.
 Moist, peaty soil can help Magnolias tolerate the full sun.
-If you're pushing the limits of cold tolerance, avoid planting Magnolias in southern exposure since the leaves can be damaged by the winter sun, and flowers may open prematurely.
+If you're pushing the limits of cold tolerance, avoid planting Magnolias in southern exposure, as the leaves can be damaged by winter sun and the flowers may open prematurely.
 Magnolias benefit from irrigation in the first few years, and then they tolerate moderate drought.

 They need room to grow to their full mature size and width.
-So, while looking small when planted, they'll grow to fill up space over time.
+So, while they look small when planted, they'll grow to fill space over time.

-Some varieties of Magnolia don't bloom until 15 years old, so be sure to choose one that fits your needs and expectations.
+Some varieties of Magnolia don't bloom until they are 15 years old, so be sure to choose one that fits your needs and expectations.
 Grafted plants (rather than seed-grown) bloom sooner.

 See more at How to Grow and Care for Magnolias.